 A student will have demonstrated mastery of student performance standards for a district-approved course when through teacher observations, classroom assignments, and examinations, it has been determined that a student has attained a passing score for the course.
-This score and the procedures to be used to determine semester and yearly averages will be in accordance with the procedures as outlined in this Student Progression Plan.
+This score and the procedures to be used to determine semester and yearly averages will be in accordance with the procedures as outlined in this Student Progression Plan and End of Course Examinations as mandated by the state.